When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Does the color of my Jeep affect the insurance premium?

-The color of your Jeep does not impact your insurance premium.
-Insurers calculate rates based on factors such as the vehicle’s model, age, safety features and driving record.
+The color of your Jeep does not influence your insurance premium.
+Insurance companies determine rates based on factors such as the model, age, safety features and driving history, but vehicle color has no impact on the cost.

 How does the age of my Jeep affect insurance costs?